 Hamilton's annual compound return on its entire endowment pool has consistently ranked in the top quartile of all colleges and universities nationally.

-Hamilton’s endowment is managed by the College’s Chief Investment Officer, Anne Dinneen, who is based in Connecticut.
+Hamilton’s endowment is managed by the College’s Chief Investment Officer, Lauren Jacobsen, who is based in Manhattan.
 The Investment Committee of the Board of Trustees provides ongoing counsel.
 The Investment Committee is a select group of board members (outside experts also occasionally serve) who are willing and able to devote significant time to the committee’s important work, have varied and complementary expertise, have experienced several market cycles, avoid conflicts of interest, and proactively plan for succession.

 The College invests its assets in a prudent manner to achieve a long-term rate of return sufficient to fund a portion of its annual spending and to increase investment value after inflation.
 The College’s investment strategy incorporates a diversified asset allocation approach with exposure to domestic and international equity, fixed income, real estate, commodities, hedge funds, and private equity markets based on targets defined by the Investment Committee of the Board of Trustees.
 As a perpetual institution, it is our fiduciary duty to manage the endowment to support the educational mission of the College and to preserve equity among generations.